opencog/opencog/examples/pln/inference-control-learning/README.md

   to `ICRi`.
 * The last term `Prod_j ICRi(Sj|Rj)` is the probability that `ICRi` explains our corpus of past inferences.

-Since it is resource bound we cannot consider all computable rules.
-Instead we consider the ones we have, typically obtained by pattern mining, and normalize by dividing by a normalizing term, `nt`, defined as followed
+* `nt` is the normalizing term, defined as
 ```
 nt = Sum_i=0^n P(ICRi) * Prod_j ICRi(Sj|Rj)
 ```

+Since it is resource bound we cannot consider all computable rules.
+Instead we consider the ones we have, typically obtained by the pattern miner.

-We layer that with an additional variation, instead of calculating a single probability we calculate a truth value, or more generally a pdf (probability density function).
-This is essentially to balance exploitation vs exploration as explained in the next subsection.
+On top of that, instead of returning a single probability we want to return a truth value, or more generally a pdf (probability density function).
+This is essential to balance exploitation vs exploration as explained in the next subsection.

 Generally, one can do that by building a cumulative distribution function instead of a probability expectation.